Lawrence1024/frontend-project-sp-22/README.md

 ## The project

-This project will be creating a website for a series C funded Duck Fashion Show, where ducks from all over the world travel to compete in categories like fluffiness, webbing thickness, and more!
+This project will be creating a website for a series C funded Duck Fashion Show, where ducks from all over the world travel to compete in categories like fluffiness, webbing thickness, swagger, and more!
 The website you make must be capable of displaying a list of scores from `Data.json`, and optionally, a list of album photos from a REST API (more details below).
 This project is meant to be on the lighter side.

 <br />